Hearing begins on fate of Missouri's lone abortion clinic

 A federal judge in August temporarily blocked implementation of the law until the legal challenge plays out in court, which could take several months.

 While the Missouri case unfolded, Planned Parenthood quietly built a new abortion clinic in Illinois, just across the Mississippi River from St. Louis.
-The 18,000-square-foot (1,700-square-meter) clinic in Fairview Heights, 12 miles (19 kilometers) east of St. Louis, opened Wednesday, in part to meet the demand for abortions from Missouri residents.
+The 18,000-square-foot clinic in Fairview Heights, 12 miles east of St. Louis, opened Wednesday, in part to meet the demand for abortions from Missouri residents.

 Missouri women have been increasingly getting abortions at the Hope Clinic for Women in Granite City, Illinois, another St. Louis suburb.
 Deputy Director Alison Dreith said 58% of the abortions performed at the Hope Clinic through August of this year involved Missouri women, compared with 37% involving Illinois women.